Tai Chi Chuan classes and experiences for New York, Long Island, and beyond.

 TAI CHI CHUAN SHOES

 The Yang-style Short Form has many slow turns, where excessive friction in footwear could interfere with the flowing movement.
 In addition, flexibility of footwear is important so as not to interfere with movement.
-For those reasons, I do not recommend sneakers or street shoes for practice.
-Socks can be adequate, but may be slippery or may allow cold or heat from the floor to distract the practice.
+For those reasons, I do not recommend sneakers or street shoes for longer-term practice.
+Socks can be adequate, but may be slippery or may allow cold or heat from the floor to distract from the practice.

 The best footwear solution is Tai Chi Chuan shoes, specifically with cotton soles.
-There are other, similar martial art shoes with vinyl or rubber bottoms, but I do not recommend them.
-Below are two links where I have successfully purchased multiple cotton-soled Tai Chi Chuan shoes for myself and others (I avoid Amazon for several reasons, including low-quality and counterfeit items):
+There are other, similar martial art shoes with vinyl or rubber bottoms, but they should be avoided.
+Below are two links where I have successfully purchased multiple cotton-soled Tai Chi Chuan shoes for myself and others (I do not recommend Amazon for several reasons, including low-quality and counterfeit items):